KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when you attempt to do work on a transaction that cannot accept new work.

-    throw [System.Transactions.TransactionException]::New("you attempt to do work on a transaction that cannot accept new work.")
+    throw [System.Transactions.TransactionException]::New('you attempt to do work on a transaction that cannot accept new work.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Transactions.TransactionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Transactions.TransactionException.aspx)